KAHI

 KAHI (950 AM) is a radio station broadcasting a news/talk format.
 Licensed to Auburn, California, United States, the station serves the Auburn area.
 The station is owned by Relevant Radio; the KAHI Corporation programs the station under a time brokerage agreement.
 KAHI is paired with expanded band station KSMH (1620 AM), which serves as Relevant Radio's Sacramento station.

 Programming

-The station broadcasts locally produced programming, Oakland Athletics baseball, Sacramento Kings basketball, San Jose Sharks hockey, Sierra College and local high school football.
+The station broadcasts locally produced programming, San Francisco Giants baseball, Sacramento Kings basketball, San Jose Sharks hockey, Sierra College and local high school football.
 When not carrying live broadcasts, KAHI carries nationally syndicated talk radio shows.

 As of October 2015, the station produced several local programs that aired weekdays, including news blocks during drive time and in the noon hour, along with an evening talk show hosted by Mary Jane Popp.
 The station's moniker then was "The Voice of the Foothills".

+KAHI carried Oakland Athletics baseball as an affiliate of the Oakland Athletics Radio Network for 57 years through 2024.
+Concurrent with the temporary move of the Athletics (A's) to West Sacramento as part of their relocation to Las Vegas, and the move of the team's Sacramento radio broadcasts from KHTK to KSTE, KAHI announced that it would no longer carry A's baseball.
+On March 12, 2025, KAHI reached a deal with the San Francisco Giants and flagship station KNBR/KNBR-FM to carry that team's games.

 History

 KAHI began broadcasting in 1957, originally licensed to Placer Broadcasters for 500 watts on 950 kHz, daytime-only.